John Immel House: National Register of Historic Places

-The John Immel House was added onto the National Register of Historic Places on April 17, 1980, for its architectural significance as an early nineteenth-century Pennsylvania German Traditional farmhouse.
+The John Immel House was added to the National Register of Historic Places on April 17, 1980, for its architectural significance as an early nineteenth-century Pennsylvania German Traditional farmhouse.
 It was delisted in 2022.

 Demolition

-The John Immel House caught on fire around 1990, and suffered damage that was beyond economic repair.
+The John Immel House caught fire circa 1990, and suffered damage that was beyond economic repair.
 It was demolished soon afterwards.
 A contributing wooden shed that was located next to it was also demolished around the same time.